CRoP: Context-wise Robust Static Human-Sensing Personalization: Related Work

 A few static personalization approaches \citep{PTN-baseline,EMGSense,MobilePhys} aimed for the additional goal of out-of-distribution robustness.
-However, these methods require access to the generic model—either to make specific design choices \citep{PTN-baseline}, which prevents them from utilizing off-the-shelf models, or to incorporate knowledge about the target user's data distribution during the generic model's training phase \citep{EMGSense,MobilePhys}, raising privacy concerns, particularly in sensitive clinical applications.
-These requirements do not align with the research objectives of this paper, making them unsuitable as baselines.
+However, these methods require access to the generic model—either to make specific design choices \citep{PTN-baseline}, which prevents them from utilizing off-the-shelf models, or to incorporate knowledge about the target user's data distribution during the generic model's training phase \citep{EMGSense,MobilePhys}, raising privacy concerns.

-A different set of approaches that do consider the privacy concern is referred to as source-free domain adaptation \citep{liang2020we}. \cite{liang2020we} (SHOT) proposed the transfer of hypothesis from source by freezing the parameter weights for the classifier layers and only allowing feature extraction to be finetuned to the new domain.
-The approach is applicable to unsupervised domain adaptation scenarios and employs self-supervised pseudo-labeling to align the target domain's representations to the source hypothesis.
-However, these approaches do not address the constraint of limited-context data during finetuning.
-We adapted SHOT in this paper's problem setting as one of the baselines.